Our Lawyers Explain How to Get an Edge Using H-1B for Your Business

 To prevent this, our office includes a website printout that shows that the office is an incubator or shared office space that rents to startups like yours.

 For residential addresses, we provide evidence of business operations.
 These can include municipality business permits, leases that approve business use and pictures of the business work space.
 Employee agreements allowing for living and working on the premises are also helpful.

 Ultimately, while H-1B’s for startups can be more challenging.
 Such cases can be approved without a Request for Evidence if you anticipate the concerns of the USCIS in your initial filing.

 Do you have questions regarding how the H1-B Visa can help your startup?
-Contact us for a free consultation.
+Contact us for a free case evaluation.